hackclub/hackclub/workshops/README.md

 ## Official Workshops

-These are the workshops created and maintained by the hackEDU staff.
+These are the workshops created and maintained by the Hack Club staff.
 They are listed in the order we suggest running them in, though we encourage you to experiment and improve them (we're always hungry for pull requests).